 Trusted devices (authenticated) are allowed to services, but untrusted or unknown devices may require authorization based on interaction before access to services is granted.

 Technically, key would be derived or given (established) to the authorized user during the authorization procedure.

-Flowchart for authorization is shown as a follow.